-How To Have Period Sex That Doesn’t Look Like A Crime Scene
+How To Have Period Sex That Doesn't Look Like A Crime Scene

 Period sex can be bloody, it can be messy, and it can be incredible.
-The hormonal changes that come with your period mean some people also see a surge in their libido during that time of the month.
+The hormonal changes that come with your period mean that you might see surge in their libido during that time of the month.
 Some people even report having more intense orgasms while they’re on their period.

 Of course, not everyone loves period sex.
 In fact, one survey indicates that it’s roughly evenly divided: 55% of people thought period sex was “natural or awesome,” while 45% found it “kinda gross.”
-But even if you’re okay with the blood, some people experience cramps, bloating, pain, or fatigue during their period, and would much rather curl up in bed for a nap.
+Even if you’re okay with the blood, some people experience cramps, bloating, pain, or fatigue during their period, and would much rather curl up in bed for a nap.

 Advertisement